 All Pots Aren’t Created Equal!

 Looking at micro gardening in a container?
-If you are confused about what kind of pot or planter to choose, you’re not alone!
+If you are confused about what kind of pot plant container to choose, you’re not alone!
 There are the good, the bad and the ugly out there.
-I’ve done the research for you and created a Comparison Chart to help you make the best decision on which is the best pot or container for you.
+I’ve done the research for you and created a Comparison Chart to help you make the best decision on which is the best pot, planter or container for you.
 Dig in!

 5 Points to Consider before Choosing a Pot